Hospice is a comfort based form of care for Veterans who have a terminal condition with 6 months or less to live.

 Since Hospice and Palliative Care are part of the VHA Standard Medical Benefits Package, all enrolled Veterans are eligible IF they meet the clinical need for the service.

-Copays are NOT charged for Hospice and Palliative Care, whether they are provided by the VA or an organization with a VA contract.
+Copays may be charged for palliative care, but there are NO COPAYS for HOSPICE care whether it is provided by the VA or an organization with a VA contract.

 Find out more about Paying for Long Term Care.

 Hospice and Palliative Care provides treatment that relieves suffering and helps to control symptoms in a way that respects your personal, cultural, and religious beliefs and practices.
-Hospice also provides grief counseling to your family.
+Hospice also provides bereavement support to your family.